-Most of the commands for a meeting are in a black bar at the bottom of the screen (on a mobile device, some may be at the top of the screen.)
-Yours may look slightly different than this.
+Most of the commands for a meeting are in a black bar at the bottom of the screen.
 If you don’t see the black bar, try moving your mouse to the bottom of the screen or tapping the screen to display it.
 The command bar looks something like this on a computer:

 In the test meeting, try out these skills.

-- Turn off / turn on video – next to the mic picture, you’ll see an image of a camera.
+Next to the mic picture, you’ll see an image of a camera.
 You can turn it off by clicking it, and turn it back on by clicking.
 (Note, next to the camera, you’ll see an up arrow for more options.
 We’ll look at some of those in another article.)
-Some participants may want to keep their camera blank for privacy reasons, or because they’re in their pajamas with bedhead, but many meetings may request that you turn your camera on because being able to see each other’s faces helps humans to feel connected and helps us all feel a little safer as we know who’s at the meeting.
+Some participants may want to keep their camera blank for privacy reasons, or because they’re in their pajamas with bedhead, but many meetings may request that you turn your camera on because being able to see each other’s faces helps humans to feel connected and also helps us all feel a little safer as we know who’s at the meeting.
 (As a teacher, I’ll tell you if I can see your face, the class will be better!
 It’s just easier for me to connect to faces than black squares.)

-- Participants List: Click the ‘Participants’ button to see everyone in the call.
+Participants List: Click the ‘Participants’ button on the command bar to see everyone in the call.

-- Raising Hand.
-When you’re in the participants list,look at the bottom of the list.
+Raising Hand.
+When you’re in the participants list, look at the bottom of the list.
 If you see a ‘raise hand’ button, click on it.
-If you don’t see the raise hand, you may see three dots.
+If you don’t see the raise hand, you may see three dots for more options.
 Click on those, and you’ll see the option to raise hand.
 That lets the speaker know you have a question or want to share something.
-It will put you in line with others who have raised their hands.
+It will put you in a line with others who have raised their hands.
 (Note: on a PC, you can also use alt-y to raise your hand.)